FormidableLabs/victory-native-xl/website/docs/cartesian/bar/bar.md

 The `labels` prop allows you to enable and customize the data label of the Bar component.
 The data label text is the Y-axis value associated with the Bar component.

-- `enabled: boolean`: Defines if the Bar comopnent data label should be rendered.
+- `enabled: boolean`: Defines if the Bar component data label should be rendered.
 - `position: "top" | "bottom" | "left" | "right"`: Defines where the Bar component data label should be rendered in relationship to the rendered Bar component.
 - `font: SkFont | null`: Defines the font to use with the Skia `Text` component.
 - `color?: string`: Defines the color the data label should be.